FINTLabs/fint-arkiv-case-defaults/README.md

 ## TitleService

-This service formats titles for cases, records and documents for different case types based on case properties.
+This service formats titles for cases for different case types based on case properties, as well as title prefixes for records and documents.
-It is bidirectional, meaning case, record and document properties can be parsed and applied from the title.
+It is bidirectional, meaning case properties can be parsed and applied from the title.

 This is controlled by the following properties:
 - `fint.case.defaults.<casetype>.title.cases`